BrowserAct Movie Article Builder

 - User reviews

-- Creating structured movie databases from IMDb data
+- Anyone who needs scalable, structured movie content from IMDb

 Working Principle (How it works)